-"early were thy deeds in arms.
-Lochlin was consumed in thy wrath, when thy youth strove in the ceauty of maids.
+" Fingal! thou dweller of battle,' said Carril, early were thy deeds in arms.
+Lochlin was consumed in thy wrath, when thy youth strove in the beauty of maids.
 They smiled at the fair-blooming face of the hero; but death was in his hands.
 He was strong as the waters of Lora.
 His followers were the roar of a thousand streams.
 They took the king of Lochlin in war; they restored him to his ships.
 His big heart swelled with pride; the death of the youth was dark in his soul.
 For none ever, but Fingal, had overcome the strength of the mighty Starno.
 He sat in the hall of his shells in Lochlin's woody land.
-He called the grey-haired Snivan, that often sung round the circle" of Loda: when the stone of power heard his voice, and battle turned in the field of the valiant!
+He called the gray-haired Snivan, that often sung round the circle of Loda : when the stone of power heard his voice, and battle turned in the field of the valiant !

-"Go; grey-haired Snivan, Starno said, 'go to Ardven's sea-surrounded rocks.
-Tell to the king of Selma; he the fairest among his thousands; tell him I give to him my daughter, the loveliest maid that ever heaved a breast of snow.
+"Go; gray-haired Snivan,' Starno said, 'go to Ardven's sea-surrounded rocks.
+Tell to the king of Selma; he the fairest among his thousands; tell him I give to him my daughter, the lovellest maid that verr heaved a breast of snow.
 Her arms are white as the foam of my waves.
 Her soul is generous and mild.
-Let him come with his bravest heroes, to the daughter of the secret hall!'
-Snivan came to Selma's hall: fair-haired Fingal attended his steps.
-His kindled soul flew to the maid, as he bounded on the waves of the north. said the dark-browed Starno, 'welcome, king of rocky Morven! welcome his heroes of might, sons of the distant isle!
-Three days within my halls shall we feast; three days pursue my boars; that your fame may reach the maid who dwells in the secret hall.'
+Let him come with his bravest heroes to the daughter of the secret hall!"
+Snivan came to Selma's hall: fair-haired Flingal attended his steps.